jdalyuml/gradescope-cpp/README.md

 The actual test that are run are controlled by the `Tests.yaml` file.
 Each test has 4 parts.  `program` is the name of one of the test and should have a corresponding `.cpp` file to go with it.  `number` controls the order that the tests will be displayed in Gradescope.  `desc` is a message that will be printed as part of the results describing the test so that the students can have more information about what the test does.
 Finally, `weight` is how many points the test is worth.
 A passing test is worth that number of points and a failing test is worth 0 points.
 Unlike the Python tests, it is currently not possible to assign partial or negative credit to C++ tests.

-### Late Penalties
-The `tests/xmlparse.py` file assembles the results from the prior tests into a single `json` file that Gradescope uses to determine the results.
-It contains variables for adjusting the late penalty per day and grace window.
-By default, students lose 10% for each day late, up to a maximum of 50%.
-The penalty is reduced by 5% if they have an on-time submission.
-There is a 10-minute window after the deadline where students will not be penalized for being late and a 1-day window to fix things if they have an on-time submission.
-All of these settings are controlled by variables.